thecolourfoundation/Color/README.md

 ### Memory

-Three types, all encrypted:
+Three types, all encrypted at `~/.colors/colors.mem`:

 - **Episodic** — what happened (conversation summaries)
 - **Semantic** — what it knows about you (preferences, facts you've told it)
 - **Procedural** — how it does things (learned workflows)

-Memory is stored at `~/.colors/colors.mem`.
-It is ciphertext.
-Reading it without your passphrase returns gibberish.
+Reading the file without your passphrase returns gibberish.

 ### Skills